CatenaTools/catena-public-docs/engines/unity/entitlements.md

 The **Catena Server Entitlements Manager** component houses functionality for a server to both to determine what items the players own, as well as preparing and executing offers on behalf of the player connected to the server.
 {% /admonition %}

-2. Import the Catena Unity SDK to the Script you'd like to create parties from, if not already done, as well as `Catena.CatenaEntitlements`.
+2. If you haven't already done so, add the following imports to the script you'd like to create offers from:

 <!-- TODO (@HF): csharp does not appear to be supported. determine how to enable it for better syntax highlighting -->
 ```c